 Debra Christofferson

 Debra Christofferson '76 has had a prolific career in film, television, and theater.
-She began her career signing church solos at age four in Spearfish, South Dakota, and performing summers at the Black Hills Passion Play.
+She began her career singing church solos at age four in Spearfish, South Dakota, and performing summers at the Black Hills Passion Play.
 After graduating from the University of South Dakota and spending a summer at the Black Hills Playhouse, she did theater for two years in Minneapolis before moving to Los Angeles.
 There, she worked extensively in comedy and drama across film, TV, stage, voiceover, radio, commercials, and video games.

 Debra has appeared on stage in more than 30 productions, including "Taming of the Shrew," "Moon for the Misbegotten," "27 Wagons Full of Cotton," "Girl Crazy," "Grease," "Man of La Mancha," "Guys and Dolls," "Company," and "Fiddler on the Roof."
 Movie audiences recognize her from films such as "White Oleander,"Mousehunt," "Wild Wild West," "Changeling," "Under the Hula Moon," "The Godson," "Stealing Time," "My Favorite Martian," and as the star of "Seraglio," an Academy Award nominee for live-action short.